 - What are your beliefs and opinions relative to private and public schools or Christian and non-Christian schools for your children?
 If you agree that you want private education, how are you going to pay for it?

 Obviously, this list could be expanded.
 That's why it can actually be a good idea for young couples to prepare a combined budget before they get married.
 If they're fortunate enough to know a good Christian advisor, they'd be wise to have a financial plan prepared ahead of time.
 Most of the financial conflict that occurs in marriage can be avoided if couples spend some time talking through these issues prior to the wedding.
 These questions assume an even larger significance when divorced or widowed individuals come together in a second marriage.

 It's been our observation that many of the money problems that arise in marriage are actually communication problems.
 If a couple can't discuss money, which will affect their lives on a daily basis, they are bound to have serious issues showing up in other areas of their life together.
 Values, goals, priorities, philosophies, training – it's important to understand all of these things about yourself and your intended spouse before you get married.
 Unfortunately, many young couples never think about them until they find themselves in the midst of financial conflicts.

 If you need help applying these concepts to the day-to-day realities of your particular situation, don't hesitate to give our staff a call.
 Focus on the Family's counselors would be happy to listen to your concerns and assist you with some practical suggestions.
 They can also provide you with referrals to advisors and counselors who specialize in helping couples with financial issues.
-You can contact them at this number.

 Family and Personal Finances (resource list)